 What is Income protection insurance?

 Income protection is insurance that provides monthly income for a specified period usually in case of illness or injury.
 Income protection offers security in case of an illness that might not be critical but would stop you from going to work for a prolonged time.
-State benefits are available for people out of work and provide £96.35 per week, but is this enough?
+State benefits are available for people out of work, but is this enough?

 What are the different types of Income protection insurance policies?